-Indian River County has designated Liberty Magnet School at 6850 81st Street to be the county’s first pet-friendly evacuation shelter.
+Indian River County's first pet friendly evacuation shelter is located at Liberty Magnet School, 6850 81st Street, Vero Beach, Florida 32967.
 An advance registration application is required from those who plan to use this facility.

 Pet friendly shelters locations will be identified by local emergency management officials in response to the incident at hand and will be relayed to the public through known information thoroughfares such as TV, Radio, JaxReady.com, and social media.
 The following animal species will be accepted into the shelters: dogs, cats, rodents (such as hamsters, gerbils, etc.), birds, and rabbits.
 No reptiles will be allowed in shelters.

 Lake County has nine primary shelters, and additional shelters are available if necessary.
 In most circumstances, the primary shelters will be the first to open.
 In addition to being general population risk shelters, all primary shelters are pet friendly and many serve those residents who have registered with the County's special-needs program.
 All pets accepted by authorities at shelters must be crated and have documentation of up-to-date rabies vaccinations.
 The shelters are located at:

 Leesburg Elementary, 2229 South St., Leesburg — special needs and pet friendly

 Lost Lake Elementary, 1901 Johns Lake Road, Clermont — special needs and pet friendly